westonruter/google-site-kit-gtag-script-deprioritization/README.md

 ## Description ##

-This plugin moves the GTag script to the footer, adds `fetchpriority=low`, and eliminates the `dns-prefetch` resource hint to deprioritize to prevent it from impacting the critical rendering path.
-This is an extension to [Site Kit by Google](https://wordpress.org/plugins/google-site-kit/) plugin.
+This plugin deprioritizes the loading of the GTag script in the [Site Kit by Google](https://wordpress.org/plugins/google-site-kit/) plugin to attempt to reduce network contention with loading resources in the critical rendering path (e.g. the LCP element image).
+It deprioritizes the GTag script by:

+1. Adding `fetchpriority="low"` to the `script` tag.
+2. Moving the `script` tag from the `head` to the footer.
+3. Removing the `dns-prefetch` for `www.googletagmanager.com`.

 This does not primarily benefit Chrome since it already gives `async` scripts a priority of low.
 It does benefit Safari and Firefox, however, since they have a default medium/normal priority.

-In Chrome, the performance gain on a broadband connection is marginal:
+In Chrome, the performance gain on a broadband connection is marginal, as tested with [benchmark-web-vitals](https://github.com/GoogleChromeLabs/wpp-research/tree/main/cli#benchmark-web-vitals):

 ```bash
 npm run research -- benchmark-web-vitals -n 1000 -c "broadband" -o md --diff \